Enquire now and get a FREE assessment of your documents and available options.

 1. Serbia - University of Novi Sad

-The Pharmacy Program at The University of Novi Sad takes 5 years to complete.
+The Pharmacy Programme at The University of Novi Sad takes 5 years to complete.
 There are 20 seats available per year - which constitute one lab group.
 The courses take place in two dedicated buildings and the students have the opportunity to practice in a brand-new laboratory.
 The lab is also attended by students from the Medical Faculty so the same rules apply to both student groups.

 All of the professors are used to teaching Pharmacy in English for there are a lot of students coming from countries like Greece, Saudi Arabia and many more.